sntioudis/papreca/documentation/commands.md

 Atoms are diffused in the system by calling the PAPRECA::diffuseAtom() LAMMPS wrapper function and the executeDiffusion() function of the papreca.cpp driver code.

 If the custom template "Fe_4PO4neib" is used (see example above for syntax), then diffusion events require at least four PO4 structures in their neighborhood to be valid.
-A PO4 structure consists of Phosphorus atom which is bonded (with an explicit bonded-interaction) to four Oxygen atoms.
+A PO4 structure consists of Phosphorus atom which is bonded (with an explicit bonded interaction) to four Oxygen atoms.
 The "Fe_4PO4neib" custom template performs searches on the neighbor list of the parent atom.
-Also, note that, the diffusion probabilities will be influenced by any settings related to the building and updating of the neighbor lists.
+Also, note that the diffusion probabilities will be influenced by any settings related to the building and updating of the neighbor lists.
 For example, if your pair_style cutoff is too small, then fewer PO4 structures will be in the neighborhood of the parent atom.
-The "Fe_4PO4neib" custom template was created to cover the needs of a very specific application related to the formation and growth of thin-film from tricresyl phosphate (TCP) molecules on an iron Fe110 surface [1].
+The "Fe_4PO4neib" custom template was created to cover the needs of a very specific application related to the formation and growth of thin film from tricresyl phosphate (TCP) molecules on an iron Fe110 surface [1].

 You can provide the diffusion rate manually or input the activation energy, attempt frequency, and temperature of that kMC event to obtain the corresponding rate from the Arrhenius equation (see rates_calc.h rates_calc.cpp, and PAPRECA::getRateFromArrhenius() ).